Program

 Founder and General Manager of the Belgian e-Health Platform, CEO of Smals, Belgium

-Director of Trusted AI Labs (TRAIL), UCLouvain, Belgium
+Trusted AI Labs (TRAIL) and Director of PiLAB, UCLouvain, Belgium

 Continual active learning is a transformative approach in the enhancement of screening techniques, particularly for breast cancer, colon cancer, and certain neurological diseases.
 This method integrates continuous learning and active data collection, allowing artificial intelligence (AI) systems to progressively improve their accuracy and efficiency.
 Drawing inspiration from the MyPeBS (My Personal Breast Screening) project, which focuses on personalized breast cancer screening across Europe, continual active learning involves AI systems that actively query experts in uncertain cases, learning from these interactions to refine their predictive models over time.
 This iterative process not only enhances the AI’s diagnostic capabilities but also ensures that it adapts to new data and evolving medical knowledge, leading to more accurate and timely detection of diseases.
 By leveraging continual active learning, healthcare providers can significantly improve the effectiveness of screening programs, ultimately leading to earlier detection and better patient outcomes.